 christopherweeks

 18 Oct 2023Thank you for your comment.
-The photoessay has quickly become quite the time capsule of that (hopefully…) once in a lifetime experience.
+The photoessay has quickly become quite a time capsule of that (hopefully…) once in a lifetime experience.

 L. Wilder